yuguaa/x/packages/x/components/notification/index.en-US.md

 ];
 ```

-# Notes

-- XNotification is an extension of `window.Notification`.
-If the browser does not support Notification, all XNotification methods will have no effect.
-- The style and effect of XNotification notifications depend on the browser's support for Notification.
-For example, the `dir` property is ignored by most browsers.
-- XNotification can only manage notifications sent in the current instance.
-After the instance changes (e.g., page refresh), it cannot manage or close previously sent notifications.
+## System Permission Settings

+### Change `Notification` settings on Windows

+The setting path for different versions of the Windows system will be different.
+You can refer to the approximate path: "Start" menu > "Settings" > "System" > and then select "Notifications & actions" on the left, after which you can operate on global notifications and application notifications.

+### Change `Notification` settings on Mac

+On a Mac, use the "Notifications" settings to specify the period during which you do not want to be disturbed by notifications, and control how notifications are displayed in the "Notification Center".
+To change these settings, choose "Apple" menu > "System Settings", then click "Notifications" in the sidebar (you may need to scroll down).

-# FAQ
+## FAQ

-## I have granted notification permission for the current origin and the `onShow` callback is triggered, but why can't I see the notification?
+### I have obtained the permission for the current `origin` to display system notifications, and the `onShow` callback has also been triggered.
+Why can't the pushed notification be displayed?

 `Notification` is a system-level feature.
 Please ensure that notifications are enabled for the browser application on your device.